 - Improve ergonomics of your surroundings

-Below I will cover all three things in detail, but first, let me briefly answer what these posture issues more precisely are and their common causes.
+Below I will cover all three things in detail, but first, let me briefly cover what these posture issues more precisely are and their common causes.

 What Are Rounded Shoulders?

-This creates tight chest muscles and overstretched and weak muscles in the upper back, especially the smaller muscles around the shoulder blades (rhomboids).
+This creates tight chest muscles together with overstretched and weak muscles in the upper back, especially the smaller muscles around the shoulder blades (rhomboids).